Eschatologue/CM_wiki/docs/class/druid/index.md

 ***Potent Spellcasting.*** Add your Wisdom modifier to the damage you deal with any Druid cantrip.

-***Primal Strike.*** Once on each of your turns when you hit a creature with an attack roll using a weapon or a Beast form’s attack in Wild Shape, you can cause the target to take an extra 1d8 Cold, Fire, Lightning, or Thunder damage (choose when you hit).
+***Primal Strike.*** Once on each of your turns when you hit a creature with an attack roll using a weapon or a Beast form's attack in Wild Shape, you can cause the target to take an extra 1d8 Cold, Fire, Lightning, or Thunder damage (choose when you hit).

 ### Level 15: Improved Elemental Fury

 The option you chose for Elemental Fury grows more powerful, as detailed below.

-***Potent Spellcasting.*** When you cast a Druid cantrip with a range of 10 feet or greater, the spell’s range increases by 300 feet.
+***Potent Spellcasting.*** When you cast a Druid cantrip with a range of 10 feet or greater, the spell's range increases by 300 feet.

 ***Primal Strike.*** The extra damage of your Primal Strike increases to 2d8.